 Liquidity risk is the risk that the Company will encounter difficulty meeting obligations associated with financial liabilities.
 The Company manages its liquidity risk by forecasting cash flows from operations and anticipated financing and investing activities.
-Accounts payable and accrued liabilities of \$50,049 are due in the first quarter of 2016.
-At December 31, 2015, the Company had cash and cash equivalents of \$1,626,237 which is sufficient to satisfy the expected requirements for the next twelve months.
+Accounts payable and accrued liabilities of \$76,513 (December 31, 2015: \$50,049) are due in the first quarter of 2017.
+At December 31, 2016, the Company had cash and cash equivalents, and accounts receivable of \$1,006,957 and \$9,968, respectively, which is sufficient to satisfy the expected requirements for the next twelve months.
+The advance of \$3,000,000 from funds in trust and interest thereon (\$360,000 to December 31, 2015) payable to KGHM was satisfied by the collateralized funds held in trust on January 12, 2016, which were released to KGHM Ajax on January 12, 2016.